dotnet/designs/accepted/2022/dotnet-release-labels.md

 For stable releases (post-GA), we have two support durations:

-- Shorter releases, supported for 18 months
+- Standard releases, supported for 18 months
 - Longer "LTS" releases, supported for 36 months

-The shorter releases are released in even years, and the LTS ones in odd years.
+The standard releases are released in even years, and the LTS ones in odd years.

 ## Currently-used labels